 5. The resource estimate has been classified as having both Indicated and Inferred Mineral Resources.
 The Indicated resources are based on an interpolation with a minimum of three drill holes within an average distance of less than 80 m.
 All other blocks within the IK wireframe are classified as Inferred resources.

 6. Resource Estimate is based on:

-- An Indicator Kriged (IK) wireframe, defining a 45% probability of achieving or exceeding a cut-off of 0.4 Nb2O5%, was generated on block size of 20 m x 20 m x 10 m.
+– An Indicator Kriged (IK) wireframe, defining a 45% probability of achieving or exceeding a cut-off of 0.4 Nb2O5%, was generated on the block size of 20 m x 20 m x 10 m.

 – Geological model bounded by the IK wireframe.
 The IK wireframe was generated based on the 27 drill holes totalling 16,595 m of diamond drilling.